liquity/bold/README.md

 The WETH branch uses only the ETH-USD oracle, thus the adverse arb risks are the same as v1.

-### RETH branch

-RETH redemption price logic compares the RETH-ETH market oracle with the RETH-ETH LST exchange rate.
-When the delta between these is <2%, the system takes the max of the two for its RETH-ETH value, and otherwise, takes the min.
-The RETH-ETH value is multiplied by the ETH-USD market oracle price to derive a RETH-USD price.

-Here is RETH-ETH data for 07-2024 to 05-2025, for the latest Chainlink aggregator: https://docs.google.com/spreadsheets/d/1LxaKZwipSWmre2YxS_0AHT0cDd97yVae_DuJwKbejkQ/edit?usp=sharing

-Empirically, the relative market oracle deltas - i.e. the percentage difference between update `i` and update `i + 1` - are small.
-The largest was 0.46% in the dataset.
-Assuming no depeg (i.e.that the true RETH-ETH price equals the LST exchange rate), this implies the deltas between market oracle and exchange rate were always well under 2%.
-Thus usage of the min price for redemptions should be very rare, if it ever happens.
-In nearly all cases, it will use the “worst” price.

-Thus, the RETH branch just inherits the adverse arb risks of the ETH-USD oracle.
+https://docs.google.com/spreadsheets/d/1LxaKZwipSWmre2YxS_0AHT0cDd97yVae_DuJwKbejkQ/edit?usp=sharing

 ### STETH branch